qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The example in figure_symbology_5_ shows the rule-based rendering dialog for the rivers layer of the |qg| sample dataset.

-To create a rule, activate an existing row by clicking on it or click on '+' and click on the new rule.
-Then press the **[Edit rule]** button.
+To create a rule, activate an existing row by double-clicking on it or click on '+' and click on the new rule.
 In the :guilabel:`Rule properties` dialog you can define a label for the rule.
-Press the |browsebutton|
-button to open the Expression string builder.
+Press the |browsebutton| button to open the Expression string builder.
 In the **Function List**, click on :guilabel:`Fields and Values` to view all attributes of the attribute table to be searched.
 To add an attribute to the Field calculator **Expression** field, double click its name in the :guilabel:`Fields and Values` list.
 Generally you can use the various fields, values and functions to construct the calculation expression or you can just type it into the box (see :ref:`vector_field_calculator`).
+Since QGIS 2.2. you can create a new rule by copying and pasting an existing rule with the right mouse button.

 .. _figure_symbology_5: